-Endeavour to open your windows if you are going to be hanging your clothes indoor.
+Try to open your windows if you are going to be hanging your clothes indoors.
 If you prefer tumble drying them, it is very important you have your ventilation pipes on the outside of your home.

 During winter sessions, ensure the air within internal rooms and spaces are quite balanced.
 Unless this, your walls will be wet all winter or rainy periods.
 This is as a result of the external cold air colliding with the warm air your home in turn releasing water.

 Condensation can happen due to damaged plumbing fixtures.
 Blocked or damaged drain pipes can cause wastewater to leak into your walls.
 This is typically common with external walls.
 Ensure gutters around your house or walls are not blocked and wastewater or rainwater is drained away freely.